ralphschuler/.screeps-gpt/DOCS.md

 - When you fix a defect or address an operational issue, record the scenario and your findings in `docs/` (usually under `docs/operations/`) before landing the fix.
 - Add a regression test that reproduces the bug *before* applying the fix; reference that test in both the documentation and `CHANGELOG.md`.
-- Clear and rewrite `CHANGELOG.md` for every pull request so it only captures the changes you are introducing.
+- Update the `[Unreleased]` section of `CHANGELOG.md` with every pull request and run `bun run versions:update` to refresh the generated release index under `docs/changelog/`.
+- Regenerate the static documentation site locally with `bun run build:docs-site` when editing docs so you can preview what GitHub Pages will publish.

 ## Maintenance Tips